Research

 Working Papers

-We present a Bewley-type theory of the Social Welfare Function (SWF): agents have heterogeneous Individual Welfare Functions (or political views) shaped by their life experiences, and the planner then constructs the SWF by aggregating these individual views.
-We then consider a Ramsey problem in a heterogeneous-agent economy to impose restrictions on the SWF.
-Next, we use the inverse optimal approach for the model to replicate a chosen fiscal system and allocation.
-We apply our methodology to France and the United States.
-France’s SWF places greater emphasis on individuals with lower incomes, contrasting with the United States’ SWF, which assigns greater weight to individuals with higher incomes.
+We present an aggregation theory for the Social Welfare Function (SWF) that enables its empirical estimation.
+Agents have heterogeneous perceptions of how the planner should value the welfare of other agents, which results in so-called Individual Welfare Functions (IWFs), shaped by their life experiences.
+The SWF is constructed as an aggregation of IWFs, weighted by the political weights of each group of agents.
+We then develop an estimation strategy to identify the SWF and IWFs based on the observed levels of capital tax, consumption tax, labor tax, and public debt.
+This strategy extends the inverse optimal approach to a general equilibrium heterogeneous-agent model.
+The application of our methodology to France and the United States shows that France’s SWF is more Egalitarian and places greater emphasis on low-income individuals, contrasting with the United States’ SWF, which is more Libertarian and assigns greater weight to high-income individuals.
 Finally, we simulate the fiscal system of the United States under the assumption of adopting the French SWF.
-Our findings indicate that the SWF significantly shapes the optimal steady-state fiscal system and equilibrium inequality.
+Our findings indicate that the SWF significantly shapes the observed fiscal system and equilibrium inequality.

 The economic landscape post-COVID-19 and the energy crisis has underscored the critical role of government intervention in cushioning against shocks and aiding economic recovery.
 Focusing on the United Kingdom, we analyze optimal fiscal and monetary policies in scenarios marked by differing debt-to-GDP ratios, notably comparing the low ratio of 2007 to the high ratio of 2021.
 By exploring dynamic responses to shocks and the utilization of policy tools like taxation, public debt, and inflation, we offer insights into effective strategies for navigating economic uncertainties.
 Specifically, we highlight how higher debt-to-GDP ratios necessitate nuanced approaches to managing public debt in response to shocks.
 Additionally, we find that in the absence of fiscal tools, inflation can serve as an effective adjustment mechanism, suggesting that accepting moderate inflation may be optimal in certain scenarios.
 We use an extended Lagrangian approach for analytical results and a truncated representation of incomplete markets model for quantitative findings, offering a manageable framework for studying policy dynamics in response to economic shocks.